Jon-Webb-79/Linux_Config/Installation/ArchInstallation.rst

     ``$ n``

-    -Partition number (2-128, default 2): 'press enter to accept default' -First sector(some numbers, default 1026048): 'press enter to accept the default' -Last sector, +/- sectors or +/- size{K,M,G,T,P} (some numbers, default 1048575966) '+500M'
+    -Partition number (2-128, default 2): 'press enter to accept default'

+    -First sector(some numbers, default 1026048): 'press enter to accept the default'

+    -Last sector, +/- sectors or +/- size{K,M,G,T,P} (some numbers, default 1048575966)

+    '+500M'

     This should result in a 'Create a new partition 2 of type 'Linux filesystem' and of size 500 MiB' Unlike the last partition, we will format this one at a later time

 f.
 Create third and final partition

    ``$ n``

-    -Partition number (3-128, default 3): 'press enter to accept the default' -First sector (some numbers, default 2050048): 'press enter to accept the default' -Last sector, +/- sectors or +/- size{K,M,G,T,P} (some numbers, default 1048575966) 'press enter to take up the remainder of the hard disk'
+    -Partition number (3-128, default 3): 'press enter to accept the default'

+    -First sector (some numbers, default 2050048): 'press enter to accept the default'

+    -Last sector, +/- sectors or +/- size{K,M,G,T,P} (some numbers, default 1048575966)

+    'press enter to take up the remainder of the hard disk'

 g.
 Set the partition type

    ``$ t``

-    -Partition number(1-3, default 3): 'press enter to accept the default' -Partition type or alias (type L to list all) '30' This should yield 'Changed type of partition 'Linux Filesystem' to 'Linux LVM''
+    -Partition number(1-3, default 3): 'press enter to accept the default'

+    -Partition type or alias (type L to list all) '30'

+    This should yield 'Changed type of partition 'Linux Filesystem' to 'Linux LVM''

 h.
 Verify partitions

    ``$ p``

     Should yield the following.
 XXX means the numbers are variable.
-REM means remaining space Device          Start   End     Sectors    Size    Type
+REM means remaining space

+    Device          Start   End     Sectors    Size    Type

-    /dev/nvme0n1p1  XXX     XXX     XXX        500M    EFI System /dev/nvm10n1p2  XXX     XXX     XXX        500M    Linux Filesystem /dev/nvme0n1p3  XXX     XXX     XXX        REMG    Linux LVM i"**NOTE: If the output looks different, then you may need to repartition your hard drive**"
+    /dev/nvme0n1p1  XXX     XXX     XXX        500M    EFI System

+    /dev/nvm10n1p2  XXX     XXX     XXX        500M    Linux Filesystem

+    /dev/nvme0n1p3  XXX     XXX     XXX        REMG    Linux LVM

+    i"**NOTE: If the output looks different, then you may need to repartition your hard drive**"

 i.
 Finalize changes (NOTE: This step blows away your current operating system)

    ``$ w``
-    "**NOTE: After this step, if you run fdisk -l, it should mirror your newly set up partition layout**"
+    **NOTE: After this step, if you run fdisk -l, it should mirror your newly set up partition layout**

 j.
 Format partitions.
 This will format your first partition as a vfat file structure and the second as the ext4 file structure.

    ``$ mkfs.fat -F32 /dev/nvme0n1p1``

     ``$ mkfs.ext4 /dev/nvme0n1p2``

 k.
 Set up encryption on the third partition.
 Click yes, when asked Are you Sure and be prepared to enter a password of your choosing

    ``$ cryptsetup luksFormat /dev/nvme0n1p3``

 l.
 Unlock the encrypted drive

    ``$ cryptsetup open --type luks /dev/nvme0n1p3 lvm``

 m.
 Set up lvm

    ``$ pvcreate --dataalignment 1m /dev/mapper/lvm``